superlinked/VectorHub/docs/articles/semantic_search_news.md

 ![count of articles by year of publication](../assets/use_cases/semantic_search_news/count_article-by-year_publication.png)

-The largest period time should be around 11 years as the oldest article is from 2012.
+Because our oldest article was published in 2012 and we want to be able to query all our dataset articles, we should set our longer period time inclusively to around 11 years.

-As most articles are between 2012-2017, therefore, it also makes sense to differentiate across the relatively scarce recent period of 4 years.
+The vast majority of our articles are distributed from 2012 through 2017, so it makes sense to create another more recent period time of 4 years (2018-2022) to reflect its reduced article count.

-It can also make sense to give additional weight to more populous time periods - small differences can be amplified by adding extra weight compared to regions where the data is scarce and differences are larger on average.
+We can make sure our retrieval appropriately represents the small differences between our publication-dense period (2012-2017) articles, we can give them additional weight - so that differences in our article-scarce period, which will be larger than in the dense period, aren't overrepresented.

+Now let's set up Superlinked for optimal retrieval.
+[summary statement of what we'll do next here]

 ## Set up Superlinked

+First, let's define a schema for our news articles.

 ```python
 # set up schema to accommodate our inputs